mattsaxon/HASS-Jablotron80/README.md

 # HASS-Jablotron80

-Home Assistant platform to control Jablotron 80 control panel via serial connection.
+Home Assistant platform to control Jablotron 80 and 10 alarm control panel via serial connection.

-** Tested with RPi using a JA-82T USB/Serial cable to a JA-82K control panel **
+** Model 80 tested with RPi using a JA-82T USB/Serial cable to a JA-82K control panel **
+** Model 100 tested using USB cablr to a JA-101K control panel **

 ## Supported devices
-- Probably any JA-80 series control panel
+- Probably any JA-80 or JA-100 series control panel
 - Whilst I would have expected this to work with other USB/serial cables, the only user I'm aware of with a JA-80T is not currently working
-- For JA-100 series devices, this component can report status, but not set/unset the system

 ## Installation
 To use this platform, copy alarm_control_panel.py to "<home assistant config dir>/custom_components/jablotron/" and add the config below to configuration.yaml